johnnyy5929/sep10-freedom-project/blog/entry06.md

 Barlow

 So I made my plan and wireframe and was starting to code everything.
+I had a lot of challenges and takeaways.

+### Challenges

+### Takeaways

 ## Sources